anfperez/code-assessment-web/blog.md

 Later...

 Tried a practice app!
 But my head is a bit mush so I'm going to go back to the remove/update task to see how I can implement that.

+### 4/2/18

+What I think I need to do is the following
+-get JSON data from website
+-write JSON to a file in /api
+-replace "_products" in api/shop.js with the new file_
+And everytime the page reloads, or the data in the API changes, a new file will regenerate

+Later ...

+after some brief investigation, I realized that Node.js is a server-side language and I therefore cannot save to file with it.
+So, I'm going to need to find another solution for all this.